-- With baby #1, I stuffed each diaper after I washed them all, neatly folded each cloth diaper.
+With one baby, I stuffed each diaper after I washed them all, neatly folded each cloth diaper.
 They all looked lovely in the drawer.
 I just don’t have that kind of time anymore.

 - I love cloth diapers.